Comment on page

 This guide explores a common use case: optimizing and transforming event data in JSON format.

 Apache Kafka is an open-source distributed event streaming platform set apart by its ability to handle a high volume of data from various systems and applications.
-Popular data warehouses such Snowflake and Amazon Redshift take data from Kafka and enable you to run analytics and derive insight.
+Popular data warehouses such as Snowflake and Amazon Redshift take data from Kafka and enable you to run analytics and derive insight.
 But these warehouses are designed to support batch processing.
 They also struggle with data consistency, particularly when there’s a constant flow of evolving data.
 This can increase both the cost of preparing data and the time it takes to design, implement, and maintain your data architecture.

 You can structure data lakes in many different ways.
 Most commonly, though, you structure your data in three logical zones: the Raw Zone, the Staging Zone, and the Refined Zone.
 This is Upsolver's recommended approach.
 It's simple to get started, scales with your data, and easily extends to support new use cases.